Analysis | Biden courts the votes he actually needs

 It is increasingly clear that Biden’s willingness to meet — or even negotiate with — Republicans doesn’t signal a willingness to cut out large swaths of his relief plan.
 That’s because, ultimately, the GOP votes aren’t the critical ones; locking down all 50 Democrats to pass a reconciliation bill will allow Biden to make good on his efforts to pass coronavirus relief.
-That makes the most moderate senators in the party, particularly Joe Manchin III (bi.), the key votes.
+That makes the most moderate senators in the party, particularly Joe Manchin III, the key votes.

 The president’s hour-long meeting with Democrats comes two days after Biden met with a group of 10 Senate Republicans for two hours.